Updated on 30 May 2023

 If you notice itching in areas of your skin where it has stretched, such as on your stomach, breasts, or anywhere else, steer clear of showers and baths that are too hot.

-After you get out of the shower or bath, pat off any excess water and then apply moisturiser to your skin before it has a chance to completely dry.
-If you keep your moisturiser in the refrigerator, you might find that it provides an even more satisfying sensation.
+After you get out of the shower or bath, pat off any excess water and apply moisturizer to your skin before it can dry completely.
+If you keep your moisturizer in the refrigerator, it provides an even more satisfying sensation.

 It is best to avoid using drying soaps, skin products containing alcohol, and water with a high chlorination level.
 These factors may exacerbate the dryness of the skin.

-If the itching is severe and nothing seems to relieve it, you should see a doctor.
+You should see a doctor if the itching is severe and nothing seems to relieve it.

 To prevent leaks from occurring, insert breast pads into your bra.
 There are washable & reusable breast pads available in the market.

-Just remember, there is no correlation between how nipples look like in early pregnancy and the type of milk production you will have.
-After pregnancy, some women's breasts go back to their previous size and shape, while others' breasts remain the same.
+Remember, there is no correlation between how does breast look like in early pregnancy and the type of milk production you will have.
+After pregnancy, some women's breasts return to their previous size and shape, while others' breasts remain the same.

 Read from 5000+ Articles, topics, verified by MYLO.